-Introduction:
+Draft Grid Services Business Practice Standards

+Introduction

+This Business Practice Standard identifies categories of operationally based grid services utilized within the wholesale electric market as well as the electrical, timing, and performance determination attributes that may be used by system operators to define the unique requirements for services within their markets.

+Business Practice Standards

 WEQ-XXX-1 A System Operator’s Governing Documents shall specify the attributes defining the grid services offered within its market.

 WEQ-XXX-1.1 Attributes to define a grid service shall include but are not limited to electrical attributes, timing attributes, and performance determinations.

+WEQ-XXX-1.2 A provider of grid services may use resources that encompass energy production and/or consumption capabilities.

 WEQ-XXX-2 Energy Service

-WEQ-XXX-2.1 Energy Services may require a resource to adjust supply or demand to make energy available at an electrical service location over a specified period.
+WEQ-XXX-2.1 Energy Services may require a resource to provide energy at an electrical service location over a specified period.

+WEQ-XXX-2.2 Electrical Attributes

-WEQ-XXX-2.2 The Governing Documents shall specify the electrical attributes for Energy Service, if offered.
-Factors used to define the electrical attributes shall include but are not limited to:
+The Governing Documents shall specify the electrical attributes for Energy Service, if offered.
+Factors used to define the electrical attributes may include but are not limited to:

+WEQ-XXX-2.2.1 Energy

-WEQ-XXX-2.2.1 The quantity of electric energy, expressed as electrical energy units such as megawatt hours or kilowatt hours over the performance period.
-A service agreement for Energy Service can specify the price for a quantity of energy at different power levels (a curve).
+The quantity of electric energy, expressed as electrical energy units such as megawatt hours or kilowatt hours over the performance period.
+A service agreement for Energy Service may specify the price for a quantity of energy at different power levels (a curve).

+WEQ-XXX-2.2.2 Power

-WEQ-XXX-2.2.2 The required power level of the resource expressed as electrical power units, such as megawatts or kilowatts over the performance period.
+The required power level of the resource expressed as electrical power units, such as megawatts or kilowatts over the performance period.

+WEQ-XXX-2.2.3 Electrical Location

-WEQ-XXX-2.2.3 The electrical location where the service is provided to the electric system.
+The electrical location where the service is provided to the electric system.

+WEQ-XXX-2.3 Timing Attributes

-WEQ-XXX-2.3 The Governing Documents shall specify the timing attributes for Energy Service, if offered.
-Factors used to define the timing attributes shall include but are not limited to:
+The Governing Documents shall specify the timing attributes for Energy Service, if offered.
+Factors used to define the timing attributes may include but are not limited to:

+WEQ-XXX-2.3.1 Delivery Schedule

-WEQ-XXX-2.3.1 The delivery schedule, represented by the start time and end time to perform the service or a start time and length of duration.
+The delivery schedule, represented by the start time and end time to perform the service or a start time and length of duration.

+WEQ-XXX-2.3.2 Delivery Schedule Notification

-WEQ-XXX-2.3.2 The timing associated with the notification that the delivery for the Energy Service is established.
+The timing associated with the notification that the delivery for the Energy Service is established.
 This may be conveyed through a delivery schedule notification that is publication of the results of a market process, published by specified times, to notify the market participant of its scheduled delivery of the service.

+WEQ-XXX-2.4 Performance Determinations

-WEQ-XXX-2.4 The Governing Documents shall specify performance determinations, including how performance is quantified, and shall include measurement equipment and location, measurement units and frequency, and calculations of estimating methods.
+The Governing Documents shall specify performance determinations, including how performance is quantified, and may include measurement equipment and location, measurement units and frequency, and calculations of estimating methods.

 WEQ-XXX-2.4.1 Factors used to define the performance quantifications may include but are not limited to: